-The City Council's response is focussed on the delivery of the Community Cohesion Strategy and Action Plan, which brings together departments from across the council.
+Our response is focussed on the delivery of the Community Cohesion Strategy and Action Plan, which brings together departments from across the council.

 The Community Cohesion manager, who is part of the Equalities and Community Cohesion Team, manages the strategy's ongoing development.
 His main role is to ensure that community cohesion actions are coordinated and effective and meeting the challenges of our changing communities.

-The Department of Communities and Local Government's recently published paper `creating the conditions for integration' (February 2012) which sets out the Governments vision.
+The Department of Communities and Local Governments recently published paper `creating the conditions for integration' (February 2012) which sets out the Governments vision.
 The paper identified five key factors that contribute to integration.

 - Common Ground – a clear sense of shared aspirations and values, which focuses on what we have in common rather than our differences.

-- Responsibility - A strong sense of our mutual commitments and obligations, which brings personal and social responsibility
+- Responsibility – A strong sense of our mutual commitments and obligations, which brings personal and social responsibility.

 - Social mobility – People able to realise their potential to get on in life.